Teeth that Last a Lifetime

 The Best Dentistry is No Dentistry

-The more dental work you have done, the more likely you will need more dental work in the future, as nothing holds up as well as your own natural tooth structure.
+The more dental work you have, the more likely you will need more dental work in the future, as nothing holds up as well as your own natural tooth structure.
 In medicine and dentistry, we strive to reproduce nature’s design but fall well short of it.

 If you have a tooth removed, you are more likely to lose another, as the rest of your teeth shift, making it more likely they will develop cavities and gum disease.